[keith-snook.info]No Silicon Heaven then where do all the calculators go?

 R5 kΩ R6 kΩ C5 nF C6 nF

-Nota Bene The 2 terminal or current driven networks are often used in negative feedback loops and have been for many years long before transistors and op-amps ~ When driven from a low output impedance and terminated into a low resistive load RL the current through the network has an inverse RIAA characteristic
+Nota Bene The 2 terminal or current driven networks are often used in Negative Feedback loops and have been for many years especially in this topology ~ When driven from a low output impedance and terminated into a low resistive load RL the current through the network has an inverse RIAA characteristic

-I refer to these 2 terminal networks as current driven because that is how I often use them ~ Not in a feedback loop around a voltage amplifier but as the output load of a Transconductance amplifier which may be the collector of a transistor with un-bypassed emitter resistor or the anode circuit of Cascode or Pentode where the current develops the equalised output voltage across the network As shown here ΐ
+I refer to 2 terminal networks as current driven because that is how I often use them ~ Not in a feedback loop around a voltage amplifier but as the output load on a Transconductance Amplifier which may be the collector of a transistor with un–bypassed emitter resistor or the anode circuit of a Cascode or Pentode where the current develops the equalised output voltage across the network ΐ

 No Silicon Heaven ~ Then where do all the Calculators go ?
 Valve Audio Articles QUAD Hi Fi QUAD Modifications and information Component Colour Codes Valve data Sheets QUAD Hi-Fi Buy Beer Button No Silicon Heaven ~ Then where do all the Calculators go !